Health Initiatives

 In-house Medical Clinic <Mitsui>

 We have established a clinic in our Head Office building.
-The clinic in the Head Office building covers a diverse range of specialist areas, including internal medicine, orthopedic surgery, ophthalmology, dermatology, E.N.T., psychosomatic medicine, and gynecology, and also provides medical consultations for employees.
-The clinic also provides sublingual immunotherapy to improve productivity of employees with allergies to cedar pollen and dust mites, as well as sleep apnea testing.
-It also provides medical checkups for employees who are about to travel overseas or have returned from overseas assignments, as well as vaccinations.
-The Osaka Office has a medical treatment room.
-Consultant physicians are assigned to various offices in Japan to provide health management for employees working in those locations.
+The clinic in the Head Office building covers a diverse range of specialist areas, including internal medicine, orthopedic surgery, dermatology, ophthalmology, E.N.T., psychosomatic medicine, and gynecology, and also provides medical consultations for employees.
+The clinic also provides sublingual immunotherapy for allergies, such as cedar pollen, sleep apnea syndrome test, and sets a headache clinic to improve their presenteeism.
+We also provide medical checkups and vaccinations for employees who are travelling overseas and returning from overseas assignment.
+In addition, we set up a medical office in the Osaka Office.
+Consultant physicians at the other branch offices in Japan provide health management for employees working at those locations.

 Medical Examinations <Mitsui>

-We provide multiple regular in-house medical examination opportunities per year, and employees are able to view the results of their own examinations on the intranet.
-Mitsui and Mitsui Bussan Health Insurance Society are also working collaboratively toward the prevention and early detection of lifestyle diseases and other conditions, and the provision of enhanced health advisory services, through the implementation of the following measures:
+We provide annual medical examination opportunities for employees, and an environment is provided where each individual employees can view the results of their own examinations on the intranet.
+In addition, Mitsui and Mitsui Bussan Health Insurance Society are also working collaboratively toward the prevention and detection of diseases related to lifestyle at an early stage, and enhance health guidance with the goal of 100% reexamination rater after medical examinations, through the implementation of the following measures:

-Provision of opportunities for employees age 35 and over to undergo comprehensive health examinations at external medical institutions, and full payment of the expenses of such examinations.
+Provision of opportunities for employees aged 35 and over to undergo comprehensive health examinations at external medical institutions, and full payment of the expenses of such examinations.

-Provision of subsidies for employees age 35 and over who undergo brain checkups, lung cancer screenings, gastroscopic examinations, colorectal cancer screenings, and H. pylori tests.
+Provision of subsidies for employees aged 35 and over who undergo brain checkups, lung cancer screenings, gastroscopic examinations, colorectal cancer screenings, and H. pylori tests.

-Provision of subsidies for employees age 50 and over who undergo pancreatic cancer screenings.
+Provision of subsidies for employees aged 50 and over who undergo

-Provision of specific health advisory services for employees age 40 and over.
+Provision of specific health guidance for employees aged 40 and over.

-Provision of full payment of the expenses of breast cancer (mammography and ultrasonography) and uterine cancer screenings (pap smears and transvaginal ultrasound examinations) for female employees age 35 and over.
+Provision of full payment of the expenses of breast cancer (mammography and ultrasonography) and uterine cancer screenings (pap smears and transvaginal ultrasound examinations) for female employees of all ages.

-Provision of opportunities for new hires to undergo a pylori test and medical interview at the medical checkup before employment.
+Provision of opportunities for new hires to undergo a pylori test and medical interview at the employment medical checkup.

 Health Guidance <Mitsui>

-We implement the following health promotion measures to help employees avoid lifestyle diseases and metabolic syndrome.
+We implement the following health promotion measures to prevent lifestyle related diseases and metabolic syndrome among employees.

 People aged over 40